MANUFACTURERS' PROFILES

 KULVIEC

-Polish officer who developed the compass called type M.K.32 (or K.M.32) after its inventor's initials, Colonel Mikołaj Kulwieć, born March 24, 1890.
+Polish officer (Colonel) who developed the compass called type M.K.32 (or K.M.32) after its initials Mikołaj Kulwieć.
+He was born March 24, 1890.
+The instrument is also known in Poland as the Kulwiec compass.

 He had participated as a Captain in 1921 in a Polish officers' mission in France (this being possibly a reason for the great resemblance with the French Modèle 1922).